nonbhoward/template/README.md

-# template
+## template
 a generic starting point for new projects
-includes logging and a path dictionary
+this project could be used in many ways,
+but the two recommended approaches are :

+1. fork this project, program directly into it
+2. use built-in soft-link deployment, described below

-startup sequence
+#### startup sequence
-1. common.paths builds the paths dictionary
-	access via script.initialize.path
+*( $ python ./script/initialize.py )*
+1. ./common/paths creates relative path object
-2. user configuration is loaded from setting.settings.yaml into a dict
+2. ./configure/settings creates the application configuration from ./setting/settings
-	access via script.initialize.app_config
-3. the script.initialize configures the logger according to app_config['logger']
+3. ./script/initialize configures the logger

+#### soft-link deployment
+*( see ./setting/deployment.yaml for more information )*
+this project will create soft-links in parallel
+projects containing the deployment.yaml manifest.
+the soft-links created depend on the manifest configuration

 #### known bugs
-logging does not work as expected
+1. logging does not work as expected